 I Need A Lot of Input and Output…

 Many physical computing projects need lots of input and output connections to read lots of sensors.
 There are lots of strategies for handling this.
 Many of the most common strategies are described in chapter 14 of Physical Computing: Sensing and Controlling the Physical World by Dan O’Sullivan and Tom Igoe.
 Although that book describes processors other than the Arduino, the circuits and techniques described work well with Arduino-compatible boards.

-If you just want a single board with a lot of pins, consider the Arduino Mega2560.
-It’s an 8-bit board, but with plenty of I/O and memory to do what you need for projects with lots of I/O. This, or the strategies in Physical Computing, are probably the best option for multiple I/O for beginners.
+If you just want a single board with a lot of pins, consider the Arduino Due or the Arduino Mega2560.
+The Due has an Atmel SAM3X8E ARM Cortex-M3 processor, which is a more powerful version of the processor than the M0 in the MKR boards.
+The Mega is an 8-bit board, but with plenty of I/O and memory to do what you need for projects with lots of I/O. This, or the strategies in Physical Computing, are probably the best option for multiple I/O for beginners.